lamdis-ai/lamdis-runs/README.md

 The runner now requires a `reply` field for clarity and consistency.
 Please update your endpoint to return `{ reply: "..." }`.

 **Long transcripts blow up document size**
 Runner stores *trimmed* artifacts by default.
-If you still exceed limits, reduce `maxTurns` or tighten assertions so tests converge sooner.
+If you still exceed limits, reduce `maxTurns` or tighten check steps so tests converge sooner.

 **How do I gate merges?**
 Use `npm run wait -- <runId>` and rely on its exit code.
 Optionally query Mongo to enforce custom thresholds.